 One – Melt down the candle wax in 30 second installments, taking out the heat safe (Pyrex) container and stirring the wax between microwave bursts.
 You can also melt the wax down in a double boiler.

-Two – Add 1 oz of Bug-Be-Gone Essential Oil Blend per pound of wax (1 oz if you’re sticking to the same recipe as above or multiply as needed).
-Catnip Essential Oil has proven to be more effective than Deet (links to research articles here), generally when applied topically.
-No word on whether it works in a candle, but it can’t hurt.
+Two – Add 1 oz of essential oil per pound of wax (1 oz if you’re sticking to the same recipe as above or multiply as needed).

 Two and a half – Dip the bottom end of the wick in the wax and place it in the center of the jar to secure it in place